KCivilEnGI/my-app/README.md

 # About this repo
-This is a React multi-page website practice learned from the React Router official website and a YouTube Channel, then customize some parts as what I want.
-It is also a website deployment test for the React App on my GitHub page.<br>
+This is a React multi-page website practice and a website deployment test for the React App on my GitHub page.<br>
-This is a temporary repository, and it'll be removed in the near future.
-Once all the features and designs on this site are ready, I'll create another repo and my portfolio will be ported on it.
+This is a demonstration of web design.

 ## React Router
 I am using RouterProvider, which is the latest version of React Router officially recommended.